divyavanmahajan/jsforce_downloader/README.md

 The program will iterate day by day – changing the standard date filter – to download the results.
 Since Salesforce synchronous report runs have a hourly limit, the reports are run asynchronously.
 The report is requested for multiple days in parallel to speed up the process.

 ## Why this library?
+I needed to automate the download of a large report to a CSV file.
+This task was done manually earlier and would take a long time to complete.
+So I looked into options using Node.

 The excellent [jsForce](https://www.npmjs.com/package/jsforce) node module is a great wrapper around the Salesforce REST API.
 However it does not have a simple way to repeatedly call a report to get more than 2000 results.
-(In case of SOQL, you can get more than 2000 results by making more calls to the next url that is returned).
-So I had to write a lot of non-trivial code to call the same report multiple times, switch to using asynchronous Salesforce reports, run multiple reports in parallel.
+Unlike SOQL queries, there is no "queryMore" equivalent for reports.
+So I had to write a lot of non-trivial code to call the same report multiple times, switch to using asynchronous Salesforce reports, run multiple reports in parallel, etc.

+This hopefully would help others too, so I'm sharing the module with you.

 ## Environment variables to login
 To run the library relies on the environment variables to store the username and password.
 This forces (me atleast!) to avoid hard coding it in scripts.